-(a) Acquisition of Firecrest Clinical
+(c) Acquisition of Firecrest Clinical

-On July 14, 2011 the Company acquired 100% of the common stock of Firecrest Clinical Limited ("Firecrest"), a market leading provider of technology solutions that boost investigator site performance and study management, for an initial cash consideration of \in 17.0 million (\$24.1million).
+On July 14, 2011 the Company acquired 100% of the common stock of Firecrest Clinical Limited ("Firecrest"), a market leading provider of technology solutions that boost investigator site performance and study management, for an initial cash consideration of €17.0 million (\$24.5 million).
 Headquartered in Limerick, Ireland, Firecrest Clinical provides a comprehensive site performance management system that is used to improve compliance consistency and execution of activities at investigative sites.
-Further consideration of up to \in 33.0 million (\$46.8 million) may become payable if certain performance milestones are achieved in the period to June 30, 2013.
-At December 31, 2011 the Company has recorded a liability of \in 31.3 million (\$40.6 million) in relation to these performance milestones.
+The acquisition agreement provided that further consideration of up to €33.0 million (\$46.8 million) may become payable if certain performance milestones are achieved in respect of periods up to June 30, 2013.
+At the date of acquisition the Company recorded a liability of €31.3 million (\$44.0 million) in relation to these performance milestones.
+In March 2012 €3.0 million (\$4.0 million) was paid by the Company in relation to performance milestones for the six months ended June 30, 2011 and in July 2012 a further €10 million (\$12.5 million) was paid by the Company in relation to performance milestones for the year ended December 31, 2011, both amounts representing the full amount of additional consideration potentially payable.
+At December 31, 2012 the Company has recorded a liability of €19.5 million (\$25.8 million) in relation to the remaining performance milestones.